In this post, we outline the key skills needed for finance careers.

 Recruiters also look for a set of non-financial skills and if you don’t have them you will not succeed in your financial career.

 So what are these non-financial skills you need to succeed in finance?
-Here are the top 9 skills you need:
+Here are the top 9 skills needed for finance:

 1. You must be able to learn